AedDev/Minestart/README.md

 * __screen__ is required (On Debian based systems: apt-get install screen)

-The Script is also working on ARM devices, such as an Tablet PC with Android or the Raspberry Pi (But Minecraft is working very well on the PI :P)
+The Script is also working on ARM devices, such as an Tablet PC with Android or the Raspberry Pi (But Minecraft is working not very well on the PI :P)

 Tutorial
 --------